ndaniele/mix_app/NOTES.md

 TO DO

-- merge current version with github repo (do i need to rename?)
+X merge current version with github repo (do i need to rename?)

 (- add omniauth for github, twitter)

 - add authorization roles for User
   - User can only destroy questions created by User
   - User can answer all questions

+TO DO FOR ASSESMENT
+X change relationship to has_many_through
+- possibly add a .most_popular_question class method
+-